nataliecardot/infinite-scroll/README.md

 # Install dependencies (will also need to install dependencies from within client directory, the front end)
 npm install

-# Run Node server with Nodemon and start React development server from client folder (runs both front and back end)
+# Run Node server with Nodemon and start React development server from client folder (runs both front and back end, Node on localhost:5000 and React on localhost:3000)
 npm run dev
 ```